Timeline of allegations about BBC presenter

 We need your consent to load this Social Media content.
 We use a number of different Social Media outlets to manage extra content that can set cookies on your device and collect data about your activity.

-The BBC says in a statement that they have suspended a male presenter from all duties and have contacted Metropolitan Police over the allegations.
+The BBC says in a statement that it has suspended a male presenter from all duties and contacted the Metropolitan Police over the allegations.

-In a statement on Sunday evening, the Metropolitan Police said: “The Met has received initial contact from the BBC in relation to this matter, but no formal referral or allegation has been made.”
+In a statement on Sunday evening, Scotland Yard said: “The Met has received initial contact from the BBC in relation to this matter, but no formal referral or allegation has been made.”